timothycrosley/streamdeck-ui/README.md

 streamdeck
 ```

-It's recommended that you include `streamdeck` in your windowing environments list of applications to auto-start.
+It's recommended that you include `streamdeck` in your windowing environment's list of applications to auto-start.

 ## Generic Quick Start